In the Philippines I have been to the island of Palawan. I went there with some friends last November and it was amazing!

 I advise against traveling south, in Davao there,s probably a 2-1 chance of being taken hostage, iv'e been there but my gf has relatives there over 6 years agoAnswered by PAUL via Travellr.com

 FYI never travel between El Nido and Coron with the company having the MBCA Jessabel boats.
 You might get in serious trouble and the problem is you might end up risking you life.
 They acted totally insane and unprofessionally when we traveled with them in very bad weather.
 As a result of their reclessness the MBCA Jessabel was sinking after an hour in rough (2-4 m high waves) which the boat could not handle but which they assured us it would.
 Most people were terrified even before it broke down but the crew kept on going out to the open sea, laughing and drunk.
 Once the boat was sinking people had to save themselves on little pieces of floating wood because the lifeboats were not seaworthy and taking in too much water.
 Everybody made it in the end, some by swimming to an island 2-3 hours away and some stayed on the sinking boat and the coastguard was able to get there in time.

 The Jessabels are a family business and the family name of the crew is Bozar.

-Never ever trust your life with these people because they don't have any regard for safety. almost 6 years ago
+Never ever trust your life with these people because they don't have any regard for safety. about 6 years ago

 how you so sure Ian,,, the they don't have any regard for safety?
 Anywhere, somewhere accident could be happen...
 You already old you should know that...
 I know is your job...
 But can you write it down,, do i believe you?
 Because you are not a passenger ,,, how do you know this?
 Or you just make your own history?
 I don't care that family or their business they are not belong us...
 But i want to make cleared with you...How do you know laughing and drunk? you drink with them or you was there?